Rock1965/nuimo-node-demo/README.md

-# nuimo-node-demo
+# nuimo-node
+Simple library to integrate with nuimo device.
-Sample apps to demonstrate functionality of Nuimo BTLE device
+Includes demos of functionality of Nuimo BTLE device

 ##Setup
 run `npm install`

+#Demos
+To run demos, cd into examples, then...

 ##Demo with Logging:
 run `node index.js`